Correctly storing your automated external defibrillators (AEDs) is very important.

 - Implement access control: Use reliable locking mechanisms, such as key locks or electronic access systems, to restrict AED access to authorized personnel only.
 Maintain a strict key management protocol.

 - Install in high-visibility areas: To discourage theft attempts, place AED storage units in well-lit, high-traffic locations with good visibility.
-Potential thieves are less likely to target devices in busy, easily observable areas.
+Busy, well-monitored areas help deter potential thieves from targeting these devices.

 - Utilize security cameras: Position surveillance cameras near AED storage locations to monitor activity, deter criminals, and provide evidence in case of theft.